boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 ========================

 It wouldn't be much of a pipeline if there was nothing to send through it.
 Feel free to try to use your own source code.
-If you have none to use, you could fork this `example project`_.
+If you have none to use, you can fork this `example project`_.

 .. _example project: https://github.com/kottoson-bah/sdp-example-proj